AymaneShadow/MVST-Code-Challenge/README.md

 npm install
 ```

-3 - To ue the GraphQL API you must generate a personal access token in Github.
+3 - To use the GraphQL API you must generate a personal access token in Github.
 Link on how to do it: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-to-the-api-with-a-personal-access-token

 4 - Create a file named .env.local at the root of your directory and copy / past the following into it: